 - 1 cup fresh strawberries (thinly sliced)

-Add all ingredients to a blender.
+Add all the crepe ingredients to a blender.
 Blend until all of the lumps are gone.
-Cover the mixture and let it rest for 30 minutes (or refrigerate overnight. - If you save it overnight, you'll need to let the mixture warm back up to room temperature before you use it)
+Cover the mixture and let it rest for 30 minutes (or refrigerate overnight. – If you save it overnight, you'll need to let the mixture warm back up to room temperature before you use it)

 Warm a crepe pan or a small non-stick frying pan over medium heat.
 Add one tsp of butter and swish it around to cover the bottom of the pan.

 Lift the pan off of the burner and tilt the pan at a 90-degree angle.
 Add your batter toward the top of the pan so gravity will pull it downward.
 Then, level the pan and swish the batter back and forth to cover the bottom of the pan.